Emurgo/cardano-serialization-lib/doc/getting-started/metadata.md

 }
 ```

-likewise you parse the metadat back very simply as:
+likewise you can parse the metadata back very simply with:
 ```javascript
 let cddlMetadata;
 try {